 A social media-inspired activity feed, for example, particularly one that’s integrated into a learning engagement platform, can be an effective tool for encouraging communication and collaboration, especially in blended learning environments and flipped training.

 - Social-inspired activity feeds are aligned with familiar patterns, themes and functionalities found on Facebook, Twitter, and Instagram.
-This makes it easy to use and navigate.
+This makes them easy to use and navigate.

-- Regularly using an activity feed to share information is a much easier and organised process than writing up a newsletter or sending out emails.
+- Regularly using an activity feed to share information is a much easier and organized process than writing up a newsletter or sending out emails.

 - Activity feeds put everything right in front of you, and anyone can add anything at any time.
-For example, facilitators and trainers can add materials for employees a week before a training session to help them better prepare.
+For example, instructors can add materials for employees a week before a training session to help them better prepare.

 - With an activity feed, employees can easily see what’s expected of them for a training class and get a jump-start on course work and easily access the resources they need.